-Enterprise Architect includes an extremely powerful and flexible Views system based on both system defined and user defined metamodels.
+Enterprise Architect includes an extremely powerful and flexible system of Views of both system-defined and user-defined metamodels.
 The Views system provides highly focused diagrams that limit the number of elements and connections available to only the core required to achieve a specific task.
 For example, a Hierarchy View imposed on a Class diagram might limit the only element available to 'Class' and the only connector to 'Inheritance'.